BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Experiments and Results

-\paragraph{Object Detection} To assess if the advantages of BiSSL extend beyond classification tasks, we further assess its performance in the context of object detection.
-Similarly to the setup of~\cite{bardes2022vicreg, momentum_contrast_moco}, we use a Faster-RCNN with a ResNet-50 C4 backbone~\cite{Faster-RCNN} on the VOC07+12~\cite{VOC} dataset and report the standard \(\text{AP}_{50}\) metric.
-We refer to Section~\ref{app:obj_detection} in Appendix~\ref{app:exp} for more implementation details.
-The results in Table~\ref{tab:object_detection} support the previous conclusions, indicating BiSSL significantly improves downstream performance.
+We further assess performance in the context of object detection and semantic segmentation.
+Similar to the setup of~\citet{bardes2022vicreg, momentum_contrast_moco}, we use for object detection a Faster-RCNN style architecture with a ResNet-50 C4 backbone~\citep{Faster-RCNN} on the VOC07+12~\citep{VOC} dataset and report the standard \(\text{AP}_{50}\) metric.
+For semantic segmentation tasks, we follow the setup of~\citet{momentum_contrast_moco, BYOL} and use a FCN-16~\citep{FCN_arch} based structure on top of the pretrained ResNet-50 backbone and evaluate on the VOC07+12~\citep{VOC} and CityScapes~\citep{CityScapes} datasets, reporting the mean intersection over union (mIoU) scores.
+We refer to Section~\ref{app:obj_detection} for complete implementation details.
+The results in Table~\ref{tab:object_detection} support the previous conclusions, indicating that BiSSL overall significantly improves downstream performance.

-Appendix~\ref{app:results} provides additional benchmark results.
-Section~\ref{subsec:app_mae} shows that BiSSL also outperforms conventional fine-tuning when using a Masked Autoencoder~\cite{MAE} for self-supervised pretraining.
-Section~\ref{subsec:app_add_baselines} extends comparisons to more baselines, with BiSSL again performing best.
-Lastly section~\ref{subsec:app_imgnet_ft} presents ImageNet fine-tuning results, where BiSSL performs comparably to conventional fine-tuning, which is expected since pretraining is also conducted on ImageNet, leading to strong alignment between the pretext and downstream distributions.